Watson Glaser Practice Test & Free Sample Questions [2025]

 • Judge each assumption independently

-• Real test simulations and expert solutions for all Watson Glaser Exam sections.
+• Real test simulations and expert solutions.

-• Interactive video guides
+• Comprehensive strategies, tips, and interactive video guides

-• Instant access for just £49
+• Instant access for just £49.

 The following section is Deduction.
 Assume all information provided is true.
 For each conclusion: